APLMOOC/APLMOOC/docs/course/ch4/write.md

 !!! write-problem "Write problem 6"

-    Create a dfn that returns a 1 if its left argument is totally contained in its right argument, and 0 otherwise.
+    Create a dfn that returns a 1 if every element of its left argument appears somewhere in its right argument, and 0 otherwise.
     ```apl
           1 1 2 3 SUBSET 1 2 3 4 5
     1